jessecascio/dtest/src/algorithm/graph-kruskal/README.md

 ## Overview

 A spanning tree of a graph is a connected subgraph with no cycles that connects all vertices.
-A minimum spanning tree of a weighted graph, is a spanning tree whose weight is no larger than the weight of any other spanning tree.
+A minimum spanning tree (MST) of a weighted graph, is a spanning tree whose weight is no larger than the weight of any other spanning tree.

 Kruskal’s algorithm is a greedy algorithm for determining the minimum spanning true of an undirected graph.
-Opposed to adding vertice’s too the MST, like Prim’s algorithm does, Kruskal’s algorithm analysis all of the available edges and edges the next lowest edge to the MST.
+Opposed to adding vertice’s too the MST, like Prim’s algorithm does, Kruskal’s algorithm analysis all of the available edges and adds the next lowest edge to the MST.

 ## Implementation